Nordpreciousmetals logo

 First major discovery in the camp in 50 years.
 Drilling intersected 89,853 g/t silver, defining an initial 7.5M oz resource.
 Ongoing 60,000m program targeting 30-100M oz.
 Multiple vein structures identified including Robinson, Big Silver, and All-Stars zones.

-2024-Present: Technology and Permits
+2024-Present: Consolidation and Permits

 STRATEGIC FOCUS